kevinohara80/nforce/README.md

 ### createSObject(type)

-This creates an sObject record that you can use to insert, update, upsert, and delete.
+This creates an sObject record that you can use to insert, update, upsert, and delete. `type` should be the API name of the sObject that you are updating.

 ## Connection Methods